 - Reducing screen time

 If you're looking for some nutritious, balanced meals that are geared towards performance.
-Try our Russell Wilson performance meals.
-These meals reflect the Seattle Super Bowl Champion’s personal and sports-nutritionist approved favorites – great for staying active, energized, and building muscle.
+Try our healthy frozen meals.
+These meals are great for staying active, energized, and building muscle.

 We hope these tips can help you start to unlearn, and learn more constructive, educated, science-based pointers to help kick start a different type of health journey.
 One where new healthier habits stick because you have more freedom and flexibility, allowing you to be you.
 Strict diets and exercise regimens close out possibilities, and make you feel trapped.